Below is an overview of our calculus courses, as well as some considerations on which students these courses may be best for.

 MATH 228 (WES-Calculus)

-WES-Calculus sections are 2-credit supplementary discussion sections that students can apply for and take along with MATH 221 (typically only in fall semesters), MATH 222 (both fall and spring semesters), or MATH 234 (both fall and spring semesters).
+WES-Calculus sections are 1-credit supplementary discussion sections that students can apply for and take along with MATH 221, 222, or 234.
+Which calculus courses offer WES-Calculus varies from semester-to-semester.

 WES-Calculus sections meet for more time than non-WES calculus discussion sections.